ebjamieson97/didintjl/README.md

-r(jkse) // for the jackknife standard error of the aggregate att r(jkp) // for the p-value from the two-sided t-test of the aggregate att using the jackknife standard error r(rip) // for the p-value resulting from the randomization inference procedure matrix list r(didint) // for the results table at the sub-aggregate ATT level
+r(jkse) // for the jackknife standard error of the aggregate att r(jkp) // for the p-value from the two-sided t-test of the aggregate att using the jackknife standard error r(rip) // for the p-value resulting from the randomization inference procedure r(nperm) // see the number of random permutations that were done for randomization inference matrix list r(didint) // for the results table at the sub-aggregate ATT level
 ```